-The School Nutrition Services section provided ongoing training, monitoring support, local wellness initiatives, awards and recognition resources to food service staff to ensure successful implementation of the School Nutrition Program and continued its commitment to combating problems associated with poor nutrition and the establishment of healthy eating habits.
+The School Nutrition Services section provided ongoing training, monitoring support, policy updates, food safety/HACCP updates, local wellness initiatives, awards and recognition resources to food service staff to ensure successful implementation of the School Nutrition Program and continued its commitment to combating problems associated with poor nutrition and the establishment of healthy eating habits.
 Youth in YDCs were provided with meals that comply with federal Child Nutrition School Breakfast and Lunch Programs standards and prepared by food service staff certified by a food safety program approved by the N.C.
 Department of Public Instruction and the U.S. Department of Agriculture.
 The School Nutrition Services section continued collaboration with other Juvenile Justice sections: Education, Health Care and Facility Operations to provide support and resources for the youth in our care.

-• Health Services
+Health Services

-Health Care Services provided health assessment and health education needs for juveniles in the Department's care.
-All YDC youth received a health assessment by a registered nurse within one hour of admission and a physical examination by a licensed physician (working under contract) within seven days of admission.
+Health Care Services provided health assessments and health education needs for juveniles in the Department's care.
+All YDC youth received a health assessment by a registered nurse within upon admission and a physical examination by a licensed physician (working under contract) within seven days of admission.
 Sick call was conducted daily and a registered nurse was available to respond to juvenile medical complaints on a daily basis at each YDC.
 A medical provider and adolescent psychiatrist were available on a contractual basis at each facility to provide onsite services weekly.
-Juveniles were transported to medical specialists (e.g., dental, endodontic) for treatment in the community as needed.
-The outcome of the health services provided to youth entering a YDC is a preventive health baseline that can identify health issues prior to irreversible negative health outcomes.
+Juveniles were transported to medical specialists (e.g., dental, endodontic, orthopedics, cardiology) for treatment in the community as needed.
+The focus of health services is to provides youth entering a YDC preventive health care and intervention for urgent and emergent health needs.
+Establishing a baseline and intervening with health education and assessment to identify health issues prior to irreversible negative health outcomes.
+In doing so, Health Care Staff strive to mitigate any lifelong impact on quality of life and future productivity.

-A specific focus is placed on creating strategies to enhance health literacy and health education for youth committed to youth development centers.
-Efforts continue to connect graduate students in health professions programs with YDC youth for meaningful connections to improve health knowledge and overall health behaviors.
-Dobbs YDC was the location for a comprehensive program on reproductive health, sexual responsibility and positive health behaviors.
-First year students from Brody School of Medicine at East Carolina University continued to provide a multi-week program around highlighted topics.
-Discussions continued with other health professional programs around offering similar opportunities other YDCs.
+A specific focus is placed on creating strategies to enhance health competence and health education for youth committed to youth development centers.
+Efforts continue to connect YDC youth with meaningful interactions to improve health knowledge and overall health behaviors.
+A major goal for Health Care Services is to build self-care capacity in youth to manage their health before transitioning into adulthood.